 - Overwhelming anger—43.3 percent

 Sadly, feeling depressed in college leads some students to commit suicide.
 Currently, however, it's impossible to know which post-secondary institution has the highest suicide rate.
 College and university policies vary greatly when it comes to tracking and reporting student deaths.
 And since college suicides are usually treated by investigators as criminal matters, information about them is often hard to come by.
 In many cases, even colleges and universities are left in the dark about the exact details of what happened to their students.

 That's why most rankings that purport to show the highest college suicide rates are questionable at best.
 Nobody really has access to officially verified data about suicides at every single school in the U.S. In part, that's because no government agency currently collects such comprehensive data.

 However, based on various surveys and research estimates, it is possible to get an overall sense of the frequency of suicides and suicidal thoughts among college students.
 For example, take a look at the following college suicide statistics:

-- Each year, over 1,000 suicides occur on American college and university campuses, according to an article in the Interamerican Journal of Psychology.
+- Each year, over 1,100 suicides occur on American college and university campuses, according to an article in the Interamerican Journal of Psychology.

-- Among the general U.S. population, suicide is the 10th leading cause of death.
+- Among the general U.S. population, suicide is the 11th leading cause of death.
 But the Interamerican Journal of Psychology article says that it is the third leading cause of death among Americans between the ages of 15 and 24.

 - According to the Centers for Disease Control and Prevention, about one percent of full-time college students between the ages of 18 and 22 have attempted suicide.
-But nearly 2.5 percent of them have made plans to attempt suicide.6
+But nearly 2.5 percent of them have made plans to attempt suicide.

-- As part of a 2014-2015 survey among college students who have received mental health services, about 33 percent of them said that they have had serious suicidal thoughts during their lifetimes.
-That was a significant rise from 2009-2010 when about 24 percent of them said the same thing.7
+- As part of a 2017-2018 survey by Penn State University among college students who have received mental health services, about 36 percent of them said that they have had serious suicidal thoughts during their lifetimes.
+That was a significant rise from 2010-2011 when about 24 percent of them said the same thing.